Deandre Ayton NBA Preview vs. the Grizzlies

 Grizzlies 2022-23 Defensive Insights

-- On defense the Grizzlies gave up 113.0 points per game last year, 11th in the league.
+- The Grizzlies were 11th in the league last year, conceding 113 points per game.

-- Conceding 44.4 rebounds per game last year, the Grizzlies were 21st in the NBA in that category.
+- The Grizzlies allowed 44.4 rebounds on average last year, 21st in the NBA.

-- In terms of assists, the Grizzlies allowed 26.4 per game last season, ranking them 26th in the NBA.
+- In terms of assists, the Grizzlies were 26th in the NBA defensively last season, giving up 26.4 per game.

-- Looking at three-point defense, the Grizzlies were ranked 25th in the league last year, allowing 13.0 makes per game.
+- Looking at three-point defense, the Grizzlies were 25th in the league last season, giving up 13 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!